Content:

 "Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests,

-However, this means that Sabbath keeping isn't critical for salvation.
+However, this means that Sabbath keeping isn't crucial for salvation.
 This means that it becomes unbiblical to exalt Sabbath keeping as a requirement for salvation.
-Something that belongs to disputable matters isn't critical for salvation
+Something that belongs to disputable matters isn't crucial for salvation.

 Jesus is Our Hope